moconnell/Exhibitionist/README.md

 - The server's socket isn't released until you call server.stop(), remember to cleanup.
+- If an exhibitionist server thread is launched during the import of  module, make sure and use server.start(block=False). blocking ona launched thread during import is forbidden in python.
 - Be aware that you are exposing your data through a local web server.
 By default the server binds to localhost/127.0.0.1 which usually wouldn't be accessible to other hosts on the network.
 In general, you should be